PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 19:00:58
+Last updated: 2024-04-02 19:01:32
-Random Quote: Love is composed of a single soul inhabiting two bodies. - Aristotle
+Random Quote: Make it your habit not to be critical about small things. - Edward Everett Hale